 The Divorce Reform Act 1969 came into effect in England and Wales on 1 January 1971.
 The Act, consolidated in the Matrimonial Causes Act 1973, made it possible for divorce to be petitioned for on the couple's separation.
-The Act attempted to remove the concepts of the guilty party and the matrimonial offence by introducing a single ground for divorce – the irretrievable breakdown of marriage.
-Such a breakdown can be established by the petitioner proving one or more of five facts; the first three of which – adultery, unreasonable behaviour and desertion – are the former matrimonial offences.
-The two separation criteria were introduced for the first time by the Act – allowing divorce either by mutual consent or on the application of the petitioner alone.
+The Act attempted to remove the concepts of the guilty party and the matrimonial offence by introducing a single ground for divorce: the irretrievable breakdown of marriage.
+Such a breakdown can be established by the petitioner proving one or more of five facts.
+The first three facts (adultery, unreasonable behaviour and desertion) are the former matrimonial offences.
+Two separation criteria were introduced for the first time by the Act, allowing divorce either by mutual consent or on the application of the petitioner alone.

 The Matrimonial and Family Proceedings Act 1984 came into effect in England and Wales on 12 October 1984.
-The Act made two changes, the first replaced the discretionary time bar (minimum time interval between the date of marriage and being able to file a petition for divorce) of 3 years by an absolute time bar of 1 year.
+The Act made two changes.
+The first replaced the discretionary time bar (minimum time interval between the date of marriage and being able to file a petition for divorce) of three years by an absolute time bar of one year.
 No petition can now be filed within the first year of marriage.
-The second change meant the Act no longer required courts to try to place the divorced spouses in the financial position they would have enjoyed, had the marriage not broken down.
+The second change meant the Act no longer required courts to try to place the divorced spouses in the financial position they would have been in had the marriage not broken down.

-The Marriage (Same Sex Couples) Act 2013 enabled same sex couples in England and Wales to marry from 29 March 2014.
-It also has a number of related provisions, including for those in a civil partnership to convert that relationship to a marriage if they choose to do so and provisions that will enable a person to change their legal gender without ending their existing marriage.
+The Marriage (Same Sex Couples) Act 2013 enabled same-sex couples in England and Wales to marry from 29 March 2014.
+The Act also has several related provisions, including for those in a civil partnership to convert that relationship to a marriage if they choose to do so, and provisions that enable a person to change their legal gender without ending their existing marriage.
 These provisions came into force on 10 December 2014.
-The Act does not remove the availability of civil partnerships for same sex couples.
-The first divorces recorded between same sex couples in England and Wales were in 2015.
+The Act does not remove the availability of civil partnerships for same-sex couples.
+The first divorces recorded between same-sex couples in England and Wales were in 2015.

 The following is a summary of the data analysed in the tables.